TehFlaminTaco/Funky3/Documentation/Libraries/String.md

 ## match
 **Description:**\
 Match a string against a regular expression.
 If it matches, return the full match.
 If it doesn't match, return `nil`.\
 An optional third "offset" argument can be provided to start the search at a given position.
+If the Regex contains groups, the returned array will contain the matches in the order of the groups, where `0` is the entire match.

 **Arguments:**
 * string **haystack**: The string to match against.